Whether you have diabetes or other health conditions, you can be covered by one of our life insurance plans!

 How Much Control Do We Have Over Diabetes?

-Conventional wisdom about treating and controlling diabetes, especially Type 2 diabetes, has been in flux.
-The principal source of the controversy is the realization in researchers’ circles that there is a dearth of evidence supporting the use of glucose-lowering drugs and the tight control of blood sugar as the most important way to fight Type 2 diabetes.
+Conventional wisdom about treating and controlling diabetes, especially Type 2 diabetes, constantly changes.
+Researchers are finding a lot of evidence that supports the use of glucose-lowering drugs to help control blood sugar as the most important way to fight Type 2 diabetes.

 Additional information on Diabetes

 Here are the most recent nationwide statistics on diabetes in Canada:

 - During the most recent years for which complete data was available (2013-2014), almost 3.0 million Canadians (8.1 percent) were living with diabetes.

 - About 20 percent of diabetes cases are undiagnosed.

 - Although diabetes rates increased with age, more than 50 percent of Canadians with diabetes (1.2 million) were between 25 and 64 years old.

 - More men (8.7 percent) than women (7.6 percent) have diabetes.